Tara889/Disaster-pipeline-using-sklearn/README.md

 ## Application Installation Instructions:

-1. Run the below command
+Run the below commands below.

- python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+  1. python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

   once the command is executed you will find the file DiasasterResponse.db created and then run the next command below.

   2. python train_classifier.py ../data/DisasterResponse.db classifier.pkl

   once the above is executed your model are trained and build and next you can run the app by below command.

   3. python run.py

   Run the web application Go to http://0.0.0.0:3001/ (if facing problems try http://localhost:3001 in a local browser)

 ## Results: